Account Self-Service API

 IIdentityCredentialVerifier - Soft-delete:

-IsDeleted = true,DeletedAt = now,DeletedBy = userId - All active tokens and authorizations revoked
+IsDeleted = true,DeletedAt = now,DeletedBy = userId - Account locked:

 Returns 202 Accepted (downstream cleanup is asynchronous via event subscribers).